 Which exit strategy is more valid?

 We still don't know if recovery from covid-19 make you immune to the virus in the long term.
-But even if immunity were only temporary, when enough people recover, herd immunity will slow or stop its spread for a while.
+But even if immunity is only temporary, when enough people recover, herd immunity will slow or stop its spread for a while.

 If none are valid?